JohnWom/Explore-Engineering-2022-Project-Code/README.md

 ## For Traditional Motor Setup
 Follow guide for circuitry and code for code

-## For Arduinp Stepper Motor Setup
+## For Arduino Stepper Motor Setup
 Follow 2nd part of guide for circuitry and links for code and measurements

 https://www.instructables.com/BYJ48-Stepper-Motor/